Image Credit: padrinan

 Creativity is about being able to think in an original way and solve problems intelligently.
 Creativity is what you need to come up with great ideas for doing something new or doing anything in a better way, whether you are a parent, a doctor, an engineer, a cleaner or a gardener.

 So what can you do to develop this vital skill in your children?
 You do not need to splash out on expensive art sets, exhibition visits or concert tickets to nurture your child’s creativity.

-There are lots of fun things that you can do for free with your children that will boost their creativity and their problem solving abilities.
+There are lots of fun things that you can do for free with your children that will Encourage their creativity and their problem solving abilities.

 Image Credit: Ricardo Viana